Trump Orders Toilet Rule Review Over Low-Flow Flushing

+The internet promptly blew up with seemingly infinite ways to poke fun at the issue: scatological, politically profane, unprintable here.
+The hashtag #ToiletTrump quickly began trending on Twitter.

+One person cast the president’s words in epic Star Wars format: “Water Pressure, Episode VIII,” with a big-screen scroll of the impromptu speech.

-The president said it was “common sense” to review standards he said resulted in showers with water “quietly dripping out” and toilets that “end up using more water” because of repeat flushing.
+Trump said Friday it was “common sense” to review standards he said resulted in showers with water “quietly dripping out” and toilets that “end up using more water” because of repeated flushing.

 Trump has championed rolling back regulations since taking office in 2017, with a focus on environmental rules imposed or proposed during the Obama administration.
 The president routinely portrays himself as a champion of the environment, while his critics say he’s weakened regulations intended to fight climate change, conserve resources and promote clean air and water.

-While the president said the Environmental Protection Agency was looking at the standards “at my suggestion,” a review of the WaterSense program was mandated under 2018 legislation passed by Congress that said the agency should look at any regulations adopted before 2012.
-That means the government is forced to revisit specifications for tank-type toilets, lavatory faucets and faucet accessories, showerheads, flushing urinals, and weather-based irrigation controllers.
+While the president said the EPA was looking at the standards, a review of the WaterSense program was mandated under 2018 legislation passed by Congress that said the agency should look at any regulations adopted before 2012.
+That means the government is forced to revisit specifications for tank-type toilets, lavatory faucets and faucet accessories, shower heads, flushing urinals, and weather-based irrigation controllers.

 Those regulations include a 20% reduction in water use on tank-type toilets compared to standards adopted in 1992, and a 32% reduction in maximum water flow on lavatory faucets, according to the EPA.